 Here we stayed at the Funky Monkey pub hostel.
 The pub bit was fun and they had live music on the Saturday and it was pretty busy, but it got quieter during the week.
 The room was fine, pretty standard hostel stuff.
 It wasn’t the best hostel ever but we did meet a few fun people here to hang out with which was good.

-We didn’t spend much time in Antalya itself but we did have a few beach days as well as a trip to a national park with waterfalls and an ancient city.
+We didn’t spend much time in Antalya itself, mostly using it as a base to visit the surrounding area.
+This included a few beach days as well as a trip to a national park with waterfalls and an ancient city.
 We also found a nice spot to watch the sunset in the Marina and lots of pubs to crawl on the way back up to the town.

 The food in Antalya was also a bit disappointing, it was quite western and touristy.
 Whereas the rest of Turkey we visited had great authentic food that was easy to find.
 But we went there for a beach holiday within out holiday and we certainly got that.
 The sea was actually not bad at all, much warmer than the swimming pools we encountered.